darthoctopus/mesa-notes/MESA_notes.md

 Consider the irradiated Hot Jupiter scenario that we implemented additional heating for in the exercise of \autoref{sec:exother}.

-**1.** Fixing the irradiation received at the atmosphere to the Jovian value (i.e. flux received at Jupiter's orbit from the Sun's luminosity), using the chemical mixture of @gs98 and the solar-calibrated mixing-length parameter and initial helium abundance that you found earlier, with elemental diffusion active, find the irradiation column depth required to produce a 1 $M_J$ model of 1 $R_J$ at the present solar-system age of 4.569 Gyr.
+**1.** Fixing the irradiation received at the atmosphere to the Jovian value (i.e. flux received at Jupiter's orbit from the Sun's luminosity), using the chemical mixture of @gs98, the solar-calibrated mixing-length parameter and initial helium abundance that you found earlier, and element diffusion, find the irradiation column depth required to produce a 1 $M_J$ model of 1 $R_J$ at the present solar-system age of 4.569 Gyr.
 Note that since most planetary models don't have superadiabatic stratification at the outer boundary of the convection zone (see exercises in \autoref{sec:exgyre}), the planetary radius at a given age is quite insensitive to the mixing-length parameter, unlike the stellar case.

 **2.** Using this Jupiter-calibrated irradiation column depth, hold all other parameters constant and set the irradiation flux to $8 \times 10^9~\mathrm{erg~s^{-1}~cm^{-2}}$.
 Find the amount of extra heating (from whatever source you chose, parameterised by `x_ctrl(1)`) required to recover a radius of $1.7~R_J$.
 This is the most extreme data point of @demory_lack_2011.
 Repeat this for several masses between 0.7 and 3 $M_J$, and make a plot of `x_ctrl(1)` against the planetary mass.